top of page

 Nitha Vincent, B.Sc.H.

-Nitha is a University of Toronto alumna with an Honors Bachelor of Science in Mental Health Studies.
+Nitha is an MSc student at the Institute of Medical Sciences, University of Toronto, with an Honours Bachelor of Science in Mental Health Studies.
 Starting from a research volunteer to thesis student and now lab manager of the Therapeutic Interventions for Psychosis Lab at the University of Toronto, Nitha's research experience includes working for two years at CAMH on a psychosis treatment implementation study.
 Nitha's clinical experience includes early episode psychosis and two years at St. Michael's Hospital volunteering on the internal medicine units.

 bottom of page